 As the license is valid for only one year, you must renew your membership yearly to keep your registration active.

 Step 5: Consider Master's Qualification

-Undertaking a post-graduate qualification in Industrial Engineering is beneficial for better career prospects.
-Furthermore, it makes you eligible for senior roles, specialization, promotions, and salary increments in this industry.
+Undertaking a postgraduate qualification in Industrial Engineering is beneficial for better career prospects.
+Furthermore, it makes you eligible for senior roles, specialisation, promotions, and salary increments in this industry.

-Moreover, you get the opportunity to work on the real-world design and optimization projects that prepare you to work in various industries, from manufacturing and processing to construction, banking, consulting, and healthcare systems.
+You also get the opportunity to work on optimisation projects, preparing you to work in various industries, from manufacturing and processing to construction, banking, consulting, and healthcare systems.

 Course Name: Master of Industrial Engineering

 Course Provider: University of Melbourne

 Duration: 4 years part-time / 2 years full time

 After you gain adequate education and experience, look for industrial engineer jobs in your preferred area.